 Website - tel : 01 39 24 62 62.

 Full price: €4.50 on weekdays, €7 on weekends and holidays.
-Reduced price: €3.
+Reduced price from November through March: €3.
 Free for children under 12 years old.

 Installed by Jean Baptiste La Quintinie for Louis XIV in 1682 on 9 hectares, the King’s vegetable garden provided vegetables and fruit to the court, but also to the needy of the city.
 Today the National School of Landscaping can be found nearby.
 The garden shop offers seasonal fruits and vegetables from the garden, as well as other food-based products.